AmberSultan/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE
-This project is made by using HTML , CSS and JavaScript
+This project is made by using HTML , CSS and JavaScript.